 How to Get to Machu Picchu

-One added note for those traveling to Machu Picchu.
-The city has become an extremely popular tourist destination in the last few years, but its popularity is now endangering the environment surrounding Machu Picchu.
+One thing to keep in mind is that the city has become an extremely popular tourist destination in the last few years, but its popularity is now endangering the environment surrounding Machu Picchu.

 Unplanned development is the culprit, and UNESCO placed Machu Picchu on its list of endangered World Heritage sites in 1998.
 Hopefully, government officials can find a way to preserve this important cultural/archaeological site.
 For now, those who visit should respect the importance of the site and try and make sure they do nothing to further disturb the area.